Last updated on 2026-03-27

 Graduates of the Honours Bachelor of Crime & Intelligence Analysis program can explore a variety of career paths in Canada, including:

-• Public Safety: Engage in roles that promote community safety and emergency response planning.
+- Public Safety: Engage in roles that focus on community safety and crime prevention strategies.

-• Anti-Money Laundering (AML): Work in financial services to prevent money laundering and terrorist financing.
+- Anti-Money Laundering (AML): Work in financial services to detect and prevent money laundering activities.

-• Community and Justice Services: Support community initiatives and work within the justice system to promote rehabilitation.
+- Community and Justice Services: Support community initiatives and justice programs aimed at rehabilitation and crime reduction.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.